 We want each student to be successful.
-Any student who wants to add a course after the designated Add period, must have the instructor's signature allowing the student into the course.
+Any student who wants to add a course after the designated Add period must have the instructor's signature allowing the student into the course.
+In most cases, Financial Aid will not cover the cost of the course after the designated Add period.

-W - WITHDRAW
+W - WITHDRAW (WITHDRAWAL PROCEDURE)

 After the Add/Drop period, a student may withdraw from a course in accordance with the dates published online.
 No refund will be given.
 A mark of "W" (withdraw) is recorded on the academic record but is not calculated in the grade point average.
 After the withdrawal period for the course, a request to withdraw cannot be honored and the instructor is required to assign a grade, which is used in calculating grade point average.
 Students should be careful to drop or withdraw according to instructions published each semester online.
 Failure to follow proper procedures may result in a 0.0 grade.
-It is the student's responsibility to visit Registration and Records in the Student Center on main campus to ensure all proper transactions have taken place.
+It is the student's responsibility to visit Student Services to ensure all proper transactions have taken place.
 Please verify that you have been withdrawn.
 Do not assume that an instructor has withdrawn you or that you have been dropped for not paying.